FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Method

 Given a driving scene image $I \in \mathbb{R}^{H \times W \times 3}$, we jointly predict: (1)~a spatial attention distribution $\widehat{G} \in \Delta^{S \times S}$ indicating where the driver looks, where $\Delta^{S \times S}$ denotes the probability simplex over an $S{\times}S$ grid with $S{=}64$, and (2)~a structured attention reasoning representation $\widehat{y}$ following the format:

-Here, $C_{{scene}}$ summarizes the global scene context, $C_{current}$ describes the driver's present focus of attention, $C_{next}$ anticipates how the attention is likely to shift next (``will check the crosswalk''), and $C_{why}$ provides the causal rationale underlying this transition.
-Together, the four components form a structured attention reasoning representation that links spatial attention patterns with high-level semantic explanations, enabling the model to learn gaze behavior from single frames.
+Here, each $C_*$ is a natural language sentence describing one aspect of the attention state.
+Specifically, $C_{{scene}}$ summarizes the global scene context, $C_{current}$ describes the driver's present focus of attention, $C_{\text{next}}$ specifies the likely next focus of attention (``will check the crosswalk''), and $C_{why}$ provides the causal rationale underlying this transition.
+Together, the four components form a structured attention reasoning representation that links spatial attention patterns with high- level semantic explanations, enabling the model to learn gaze behavior from single frames.

-Our architecture builds upon LLaVA-Next-1.6~\cite{liu2024llavanext}, which comprises a CLIP-ViT-L/14 vision encoder~\cite{radford2021learning} extracting spatial features $F_t \in \mathbb{R}^{B \times 1024 \times 24 \times 24}$ and a Mistral-7B language model~\cite{jiang2023mistral7b} producing image-conditioned text embeddings $q_{\text{text}} \in \mathbb{R}^{B \times d_{\ell}}$ through multimodal fusion~\cite{alayrac2022flamingo,liu2024llavanext}.
+Our architecture builds upon LLaVA-Next-1.6~\cite{liu2024llavanext}, which comprises a CLIP-ViT-L/14 vision encoder~\cite{radford2021learning} extracting spatial features $F_t \in \mathbb{R}^{B \times 1024 \times 24 \times 24}$ for input frame $t$, and a Mistral-7B language model~\cite{jiang2023mistral7b} producing image-conditioned text embeddings $q_{\text{text}} \in \mathbb{R}^{B \times d_{\ell}}$, where $d_{\ell}$ is the language model's hidden dimension, through multimodal fusion~\cite{alayrac2022flamingo,liu2024llavanext}.
 These frozen features feed into specialized pathways for gaze prediction and caption generation, with task-specific adaptation enabled by LoRA~\cite{hu2022lora}.
 We optimize 13.6M task-specific parameters (0.2\% of the 7B backbone) while keeping pretrained components frozen to prevent overfitting.